dillonkearns/elm-pages/examples/docs/content/blog/introducing-v2.md

 If that isn't enough to get you the data you need to pull in to your site, then there's an additional module that lets you build your own custom `DataSource`.

 [`DataSource.Port`](DataSource-Port) lets you decode JSON data that you call from custom NodeJS functions.
-As with any `DataSource`, you get this data in the build step and then it gets built in to yoru site, so these NodeJS functions, HTTP requests, file reads, etc. are not happening when a user opens a page in your live site that you built with `elm-pages build`.
+As with any `DataSource`, you get this data in the build step and then it gets built in to your site, so these NodeJS functions, HTTP requests, file reads, etc. are not happening when a user opens a page in your live site that you built with `elm-pages build`.

 ```elm
 data : DataSource String